-- Policies that state "(o)pen space and park areas shall be provided within the built environment that are easily accessible to all residents and that are particularly located near schools, seniors' centres, workplaces and residential developments, with priority given to lower income neighbourhoods."268 - Set targets to have all residents in settlements, hamlets, and villages to be within a certain walking distance of green space.
-Evidence shows that when a park/green space is near home (within a 3 5 minute walk), residents are more likely to use the space.269 The World Health Organization stated that, spaces to enable "...access between residential developments, schools, workplaces, public facilities and services, retail outlets, healthy food outlets, places of worship, cultural and community spaces, places of recreation, and tourist associated areas."271 In new developments, use "Plan of Subdivision" as a means to maximize parkland space and green infrastructure.272
+• Policies that state "(o)pen space and park areas shall be provided within the built environment that are easily accessible to all residents and that are particularly located near schools, seniors' centres, workplaces and residential developments, with priority given to lower income neighbourhoods."298

+- Set targets to have all residents to be within a certain walking distance of green space.
+Evidence shows that when a park/green space is near home (within a 3 5 minute walk), residents are more likely to use the space.299 The World Health Organization stated that, "As a rule of thumb, urban residents should be able to access public green spaces of at least 0.5-1 hectare within 300 metres' linear distance (around 5 minutes' walk) of their homes."300 - Opportunities to engage with nature should be available in every land use area and linkages (e.g., linear parks, trails, sidewalks) should create connections to these various green spaces to enable "...access between residential developments, schools, workplaces, public facilities and services, retail outlets, healthy food outlets, places of worship, cultural and community spaces, places of recreation, and tourist associated areas."301 In new developments, use "Plan of Subdivision" as a means to maximize parkland space and green infrastructure.302 - Inclusion of policies "to permit community gardens and certain agricultural uses in appropriate land use designations, and particularly on vacant or underutilized lands, except lands designated for environmental protection and where the cultivation of crops might have negative impacts on existing natural features or might pose a risk to human health."303 - Ensure that any universal design guideline address multiple purposes for all ages and abilities and include amenities such as seating, play equipment, adult fitness equipment, a variety of physical activity opportunities, outdoor game boards, culture/arts with a balance of both hard and soft surfaces (e.g., paved trails, grass, water), lighting, shade, waste and recycling receptacles, washrooms, and drinking water stations.

-"As a rule of thumb, urban residents should be able to access public green spaces of at least 0.5-1 hectare within 300 metres' linear distance (around 5 minutes' walk) of their homes."270
+"As a rule of thumb, urban residents should be able to access public green spaces of at least 0.5-1 hectare within 300 metres' linear distance (around 5 minutes' walk) of their homes."